natos/natansantolo.com/content/post/2012-03-28-todo-app-with-chico-ui.md

 +++
+categories = ["JavaScript"]
+date = "2012-03-28"
-title = "Todo App with Chico UI" description = "I built a Todo App with Chico UI, here is the result." tags = [ "chico-ui", "javascript", "demo"] date = "2012-03-28" categories = [
+description = "I built a Todo App with Chico UI, here is the result." notes = "edit: 11/12/2016 Backbone and Spine links were broken;" slug = "todo-app-with-chico-ui" tags = ["chico-ui", "javascript", "demo"] title = "Todo App with Chico UI"
-  "JavaScript"
-]
-slug = "todo-app-with-chico-ui"
-notes = "edit: 11/12/2016 Backbone and Spine links were broken;"

 +++
 I've been following the buzz around [Chico UI](http://www.chico-ui.com.ar) lately, and I've found a lot of interesting thoughts, like this guy (don't remember the name) saying that the only thing that is missing, is a Todo App demo builded with Chico.
 I actually, don't think we need one, but any way, [I builded one](http://natos.github.com/chicoui-todo) and I published it [there in Github](https://github.com/natos/chicoui-todo).

 [![Todo Screenshot](/assets/images/todo-app-with-chico-ui/screenshot.png)](http://natos.github.com/chicoui-todo)